vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 continue with at-home jogging, giving me time to deal with the implications of the flatulence and also allowing my body to recover more fully from the bowel cycle disruption.

+## 2025-02-12: skipped all exercises due to time-sensitive stuff with day job

+On Wednesday 2025-02-12, I skipped all exercises due to time-sensitive stuff with my day job.